devmount/third-stats/README.md

 Install ThirdStats from the Thunderbird Add-ons repository:

-1. Open the menu and click on Add-ons
+1. Start Thunderbird, open the main menu and click on Add-ons
 2. Search for *ThirdStats*
-3. Click *Add to Thunderbird* and enjoy your email account stats
+3. Click *Add to Thunderbird*, give necessary permissions and enjoy your email account stats

 To properly recognize emails as *sent*, make sure to configure all email adresses you write from as identities for your email account.
 You can do so under *account settings* > select your account > click button *more identities* at the bottom and add or modify identities as you need.